willardharris/balena-ads-b/README.md

  14. When asked for your receiver's IP address/hostname, enter `dump1090-fa`.
  15. Next, enter the data port number: `30005`.
  16. Type `no` to disable the RAW data feed on port 30334.
- 17. Type `no` to disable the Basestation data feed on port 30003.
+ 17. Type `no` to disable the BaseStation data feed on port 30003.
  18. Enter `0` to disable log file writing.
  19. When asked for a log file path, just hit return.
  20. The configuration will now be submitted, and you will be redirected back to the terminal.